UV Glue vs Epoxy in High Heat: Which Survives?

 UV Glue at Elevated Temperatures

 Specialty UV adhesives formulated with high-Tg monomers and crosslinkers push the upper service temperature into the 120–150°C range.
-These formulations typically incorporate multifunctional acrylate monomers or epoxy-acrylate hybrid chemistries that produce denser crosslink networks.
-Some UV-curable epoxy systems achieve even higher thermal stability.
+These typically incorporate multifunctional acrylate monomers or epoxy-acrylate hybrid chemistries that build denser crosslink networks, and some UV-curable epoxy systems reach even higher thermal stability.
+Applications where high-temperature UV adhesives get specified include LED lighting assembly, where junction temperatures at bond points can exceed 100°C; automotive sensor encapsulation under the hood; and electronic component bonding in power electronics.
+Even so, high-temperature UV adhesives fall short of the thermal ceiling achievable with the best-performing high-temperature epoxy systems.

 Epoxy at Elevated Temperatures